-New environmental standards mean that many local authorities are upgrading their water infrastructure.
-Between 2010 and 2020, $11.46 billion will be spent nationally on maintaining and upgrading water collection, treatment and waste water facilities.
+New environmental standards mean local authorities are upgrading their stormwater infrastructure.
 Environmental engineers are needed to help design and supervise this work.

-Demand for environmental engineers to work on storm water systems is likely to grow in response to climate change and more frequent, severe weather events causing flooding.
+Demand for environmental engineers to work on stormwater systems is likely to grow as more frequent, severe weather events cause increased flooding.

-Environmental engineers will be needed to help monitor and offset the environmental impact of these works.
+Environmental engineers are also needed to help monitor the environmental impact of construction and infrastructure projects.

 Types of employers varied

 Environmental engineers may work for a variety of employers, including: